manjumh021/DevOps_docs/web-server-cofiguration-steps.md

 ### Checklist

 1. **Create and Configure VM**
-   - Provision a VM in Azure and "don't forget to allow required ports in network settings".
+   - Provision a VM in Azure and **"don't forget to allow required ports in network settings(ex: 22, 80, 443)"**.
    - Install the required software (Nginx, OpenSSL).
    - Configure firewall settings to open necessary ports.